Do you want teachers at your school to be able to successfully teach students how to code?

 RMIT University wants the next generation of Australian students to have the foundational computing skills that will help them succeed in a world that is being changed by software and hardware.
 To achieve this goal, RMIT has established CS in Schools to help with the professional development of today’s teachers in Australian secondary schools.

 CS in Schools is committed to investing in and developing computing teachers.
 It is a professional development programme developed by software engineering experts, teachers, and RMIT University.

-RMIT is providing the CS in Schools programme to selected schools in Victoria as a pilot for 2019.
+CS in Schools aims to work with 100 teachers in 2020.
 If you’re interested in support from CS in Schools for your school, please contact us.

 What does CS in Schools provide?